shuaibiyy/awesome-tf/README.md

 - [Two Weeks with Terraform](https://charity.wtf/2016/02/23/two-weeks-with-terraform/) - Some hard-earned experience from using Terraform in the wild, and some operational wisdom.
 - [Terraform: Beyond the Basics with AWS](https://aws.amazon.com/blogs/apn/terraform-beyond-the-basics-with-aws/) - Explanation of a demo using Terraform to provision a sample AWS architecture.
 - [Terraform cost estimation](https://github.com/antonbabenko/terraform-cost-estimation) - Anonymized, secure, and free Terraform cost estimation based on Terraform plan (0.12+) or Terraform state (any version).
+- [How to Upgrade Terraform to the Latest Version](https://spacelift.io/blog/terraform-version-upgrade) - How you can install Terraform, as well as how to upgrade it to a specific release version (Terraform v0.15, v0.14, v0.13, v0.12, or any other) using tfenv.

 ## Community Modules